mikhailknyazev/automation-samples/README.md

 # 2. Deploy the sample App

-We need to execute the following for the hosts in the `web` group as defined in the inventory:
+We need to execute the following for the `web` group in the inventory:
 ```yaml
 ...
 web: